 Newly freed up from manual, monotonous tasks, employees can now spend their time doing a job that needs their specialized skillset.

-In a Deloitte survey, they found that 86% of respondents agreed that RPA improved productivity within their workplaces
+A Deloitte survey found that 86% of respondents agreed that RPA improved productivity within their workplaces

 There is also the additional advantage of making your employees happier and improving their job satisfaction.
 No one wants to spend their time doing manual data entry, especially not when automation alternatives are readily available.